tas2026/tas2026.github.io/_pages/speakers.md

       style="width: 120px; height: 120px; object-fit: cover; border-radius: 50%; flex-shrink: 0;"
     />
     <div class="speaker-info" style="text-align: left;">
-      <p style="margin: 0;"><strong>Reza Ghanadan</strong> <span style="font-weight: normal;">(shared with <a href="https://sites.google.com/view/aaai-atracc/home">ATRACC '26</a>)</span></p>
+      <p style="margin: 0;"><strong><a href="https://isr.umd.edu/clark/faculty/1998/Reza-Ghanadan">Reza Ghanadan</a></strong> <span style="font-weight: normal;">(shared with <a href="https://sites.google.com/view/aaai-atracc/home">ATRACC '26</a>)</span></p>
       <p style="margin: 0 0 0.5rem;"><em>Professor and Executive Director of Innovations in AI, University of Maryland</em></p>
       <p style="margin: 0;"><strong>Title:</strong> TBA</p>
       <p style="margin: 0;"><strong>Abstract:</strong> TBA</p>
-      <p style="margin: 0;"><strong>Bio:</strong> Dr. Reza Ghanadan is Professor and Executive Director of Innovations in AI at the A. James Clark School of Engineering and the Institute for Systems Research, University of Maryland, where he leads work on AI engineering, robust and trustworthy AI systems, agentic intelligence, and applied AI for science and engineering.
-He holds affiliated appointments with Maryland's Department of Computer Science, the Artificial Intelligence Interdisciplinary Institute (AIM), and the Center for Machine Learning.
-His research centers on scalable, reliable, and deployable AI that connects foundational work to real-world use across industry, government, and mission-critical settings.
-He is an IEEE Fellow.</p>
+      <p style="margin: 0.5rem 0 0;"><strong>Bio:</strong> Dr. Reza Ghanadan is Professor and Executive Director of Innovations in AI at the A. James Clark School of Engineering and the Institute for Systems Research at the University of Maryland, where he leads initiatives in AI engineering, robust and trustworthy AI systems, agentic intelligence, and applied AI for science and engineering.
+He is an affiliated research professor with the Department of Computer Science at the University of Maryland, the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM), and the Center for Machine Learning at the University of Maryland.
+His work focuses on advancing scalable, reliable, and deployable AI systems that bridge foundational research with real-world impact across industry, government, and mission-critical applications.
+He is an IEEE Fellow, recognized for leadership in robust AI technologies and applications.</p>
     </div>
   </div>